 We recommend using a specialist DMARC service for implementation.

-Get in touch with your Customer Success Manager and Ometria's Deliverability team, who can recommend providers.
+Get in touch with your Customer Success Representative and Ometria's Deliverability team, who can recommend providers.